 This encourages people to start companies and produce better products.
 Free enterprise lets anyone that can run a business slightly better enter the market and start earning a lot of money.
 There might not be as much to gain in a planned economy by making slight improvements to the running of a factory.

 In a free market, nearly all of the land, factories, buildings, mines, and farms are owned by private individuals.
 They can sell their farm and buy a store, or the other way around.
 Planned economies might limit private property and make most farms and factories state-owned.

 Consumers want (demand) products that are relatively cheap.
 If the price of something once a luxury falls, demand for it increases as more people can afford it.
 If people’s incomes rise, demand for all products increases, especially for products that are not already cheap.

 The population of a nation also determines demand.
 A growth in the population of a country means that there will be more consumers to buy products, and companies will be able to sell more of everything at the same prices.

 Sometimes, the price of one good has a knock-on effect on the demand for another good.
 For example, if cars were to become more expensive, this might increase demand for motorbikes, bicycles, and public transportation.

 Does a Free Market Economy Have any Disadvantages?

 Some would argue that the extent to which rich people have more money than poor people in a wealthy country is unfair.
 If a person makes a hundred times more money than another in a market economy, one could reasonably ask, do they deserve such a salary?

-Free markets advocates maintain that a planned economy leads to less money for everyone, not just the rich.
-Adding, that only a free market economy creates enough wealth to lift people out of poverty.
+Free market advocates maintain that a planned economy leads to less money for everyone, not just the rich.
+Additionally, only a free market economy creates enough wealth to lift people out of poverty.